9brada6/tabs-with-posts/development.md

 - ➕ Try to change the .pickr class of the color selection.
 Other plugins might use .pickr and change our CSS.
 - ➕ Custom date format, make it disabled(not to hide).
 Does not make any sense to do this.
 - ➕ When a query is saved or deleted, in the save or delete notification, also add the name of the query(better user experience), if possible.
+- ➕ Try to speed up plugins, by trying to make a single call to database.
+For example for a list of posts, don't get the views for each one, but for all together.

 ### Various